MicrosoftDocs/bot-docs/articles/troubleshoot-general-problems.md

 * Don't store that dependency so it won't be serialized.
 This probably isn't helpful, but it's an option.
 * Use the reflection serialization surrogate.
 This still may not work and risks serializing too much.
-* Resolve the dependency through Autofac and [FiberModule.Key_DoNotSerialize](https://github.com/Microsoft/BotBuilder/blob/master/CSharp/Library/Fibers/FiberModule.cs#L59).
+* Resolve the dependency through Autofac and `FiberModule.Key_DoNotSerialize`.
 This is the cleanest solution.
 * Use [NonSerialized](https://msdn.microsoft.com/en-us/library/system.nonserializedattribute(v=vs.110).aspx) and [OnDeserialized](https://msdn.microsoft.com/en-us/library/system.runtime.serialization.ondeserializedattribute(v=vs.110).aspx) attributes to restore the dependency on deserialization This is the simplest solution.